 There is no well-accepted definition of eustachian tube dysfunction, but it is commonly understood to mean that the eustachian tube has failed to provide adequate ventilation to the middle ear.
 However, this imprecise definition excludes the common condition of a patulous (chronically patent) eustachian tube.
 Eustachian tube dysfunction is more accurately defined as failure of the functional valve of the eustachian tube to open and/or close properly.

 This topic will discuss the pathophysiology, evaluation, and treatment of eustachian tube dysfunction.
 Specific diseases associated with eustachian tube dysfunction are discussed elsewhere.
-(See "Acute otitis media in children: Epidemiology, microbiology, clinical manifestations, and complications" and "Otitis media with effusion (serous otitis media) in children: Clinical features and diagnosis" and "Acute otitis media in adults (suppurative and serous)" and "Chronic otitis media, cholesteatoma, and mastoiditis in adults" and "Ear barotrauma" and "Etiology of hearing loss in adults" and "Management of otitis media with effusion (serous otitis media) in children".)
+(See "Acute otitis media in children: Epidemiology, microbiology, clinical manifestations, and complications" and "Otitis media with effusion (serous otitis media) in children: Clinical features and diagnosis" and "Acute otitis media in adults (suppurative and serous)" and "Chronic otitis media, cholesteatoma, and mastoiditis in adults" and "Ear barotrauma" and "Etiology of hearing loss in adults" and "Otitis media with effusion (serous otitis media) in children: Management".)

 Knowledge of the anatomy and function of the eustachian tube is important to understanding its pathophysiology.
 The eustachian tube runs from the anterior wall of the middle ear cavity to open into the nasopharynx (figure 1).
 The nasopharyngeal and tympanic ends are wider than the middle of the tube, with the bony isthmus being the narrowest portion.
 The eustachian tube passes superiorly, posteriorly, and laterally from the nasopharynx .
 Its total length in adults ranges 36 to 38 mm.
 Children have shorter, more horizontal tubes, immature floppy elastic cartilage, and larger adenoids compared to adults, which place them at a higher risk for obstruction and reflux of nasopharyngeal secretions and pathogens (figure 2) [2,3].
 The eustachian tube in children usually reaches adult length by age six.